diagrams/diagrams-doc/doc/quickstart.rst

 rather tiny---only 2x2.

 There are several more options besides `-o`, `-w`, and `-h`; you can see what they are by typing `./DiagramsTutorial --help`.
+The `mainWith` function is also quite a bit more general than accepting just a diagram: it can accept animations, lists of diagrams, association lists of names and diagrams, or functions producing any of the above.
+For more information, see the `diagrams command-line creation tutorial`__.

+__ cmdline.html

 Attributes
 ==========